bwroblewski1119/cautious-palm-tree/x_team_rules.md

 ## How we will communicate difficulties with a task assigned to us
+All will use GroupMe.
 The team must have frequent, effective communication.
+Commenting changes in GitHub when commiting edits to the group's projects.

 ## How we will back up each other to ensure that deadlines are not missed